 Smeg, an Italian company founded in the 1940s, has brought its unique designs and quality workmanship to the US market, including this attractive toaster that will stand out on your counter.
-Its retro look and unique color isn’t all you’ll love, though.
+Its retro look and unique color aren’t all you’ll love, though.
 Users praised the solid build, ease of use, and even toasting while they also loved the look.

 This has six toasting levels and you can choose a setting halfway between each to tweak the toasting to match your bread type, and it has reheat, defrost, and one-sided toasting for bagels and English muffins.
 The wide slots fit bagels easily and thin bread self-centers for easy toasting.
 The crumb tray is sturdy stainless steel, and the non-slip-feet keep it steady on the counter.
 While this does pop the toast up automatically, there’s no lift feature to raise the toast higher, so you may need wooden tongs to retrieve particularly short bread.